From language learning theories to the best Italian course

 So I don’t know if there is some issue with the way my mind works, If I’m just too lazy and I don’t study enough, or what it is, but something seems to be wrong with my ability to learn vocabulary, and I need to figure out what it is.

-Sadly, this person is frustrated with their poor results to the point that they’re blaming themselves.
+Sadly, these people are frustrated with their poor results to the point that they’re blaming themselves.

 How could we “diagnose this patient”?